 Nancy Easton is the Executive Director and Co-Founder of Wellness in the Schools.
 Since founding WITS in 2005, Nancy has helped WITS grow from one classroom at the Ella Baker School (NYC PS 225) into a national organization that now reaches 90,000 students in over 190 schools nationwide.

-Nancy is a regular commentator and speaker on school food and child wellness and has been recognized for her leadership.
+Nancy is a forward-thinking, entrepreneurial leader, lending her passion and expertise to efforts that expand the WITS vision.
+As a parent in a NYC public school, she helped to build a rooftop greenhouse for her children’s school.
+More recently as WITS’ visionary, she started ScratchWorks, a collective that supports school districts to cook from scratch.
+As a thought leader, Nancy is a regular commentator and speaker on school food and child wellness and has been recognized for her leadership.
 First Lady Michelle Obama honored her at the launch of Chefs Move! to Schools, acclaimed chef-food activist Jamie Oliver named her a Food Revolution Hero, and Ann Cooper, the “Renegade Lunch Lady,” designated her as a Lunchbox Hero.
-Nancy received a 2012 Westy Award for her innovative work, and was honored by Manhattan Borough President Gale Brewer, a New York City Council Member at the time.
+Nancy received a 2012 Westy Award for her innovative work and was honored by Manhattan Borough President Gale Brewer, a New York City Council Member at the time.

 She has spoken at TedX Montclair, the Just Food conference at Columbia University, Teach for America’s 20th Anniversary Summit, the American Museum of Natural History, and “School Meals and the Child Nutrition Reauthorization Act” at Roosevelt House Public Policy Institute at Hunter College.